arunoda/meteor-streams/_posts/2013-03-28-communication-patterns.md

 visible: true
 ---

 With permissions, meteor streams can be configured to behave in several ways (AKA: Communication Patterns).
-Lets discover few common patterns.
+Let's discover few common patterns.

 > Lets assume `insecure` package has been removed

 ## Global Communication Channel

-With this setup you can communication between browser clients back and forth.
+With this setup,  you can communication between browser clients back and forth.
 Clients can send events and listen on them.
 Additionally with permissions you can customize who can write and read from the stream.

-add following content to `global.js`
+Add following content to `global.js`

     stream = new Meteor.Stream('c2c');